stevenarroyave8/ORM-E-Commerce-Backend/README.md

 # ORM-E-Commerce-Backend
 ## About
-The Purpose of this challenge is to build the back end for an e-commerce site.
+The purpose of this challenge was to build the back end for an e-commerce site.
 By using a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 ### Installations
 Download or clone the repo.